FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 	~$ curl http://public_ip_master/platform_instance/read

-The service logic was good and the provisioning went well if the ``paired`` field is true.
+The service logic was good and the provisioning went well if the ``paired`` field becomes true.
 This change of state require some time so wait before considering the operation a failure.
-Even in the case of robot as it happens in service logic case, if you want to change something about the robot you have to remove the robot and provision again with the new values.
+Even in the case of robot as it happens in service logic case, if you want to change something about the robot you have to remove the robot and provide again with the new values.
 If you change the name you have to change the name in the configuration file of the rcm robot to match the name you newly provide.
 In order to remove the robot you can call platform_instance in the rcm master